-A Thriller & Espionage Club Selection - To be signed
+A Thriller & Espionage Club Selection -

 Paul Vidich follows up his acclaimed debut spy thriller with a suspenseful tale of Cold War espionage set in 1950s Cuba, as foreign powers compete to influence the outcome of a revolution.